flix/book/src/arrays.md

 Arrays are _always_ unboxed.
 For example, an array of type `Array[Int32, r]` is represented as a sequence of primitive 32-bit integers, i.e., in JVM terminology, the array is represented as `int[]`.
-Flix will never box primitive integers as `java.lang.Integer` objects.
+Flix will never box primitive integers as `java.lang.Integer` objects but still permits primitives in generic collections and functions.
 The same is true for other types of primitives and arrays of primitives.

 Arrays are low-level data structures typically used to implement higher-level data structures.
 Therefore, unless implementing such data structures, we